LinVisual/Anime-CBT1-Reverse/README.md

 - Report issues or suggestions
 - Submit improvements to the code
 - Add new code examples
-- Obtaining Files: The decrypted binary files are now available on the project's [Release](https://github.com/LinVisual/AnimeReverse/releases/)page.
+- Obtaining Files: The decrypted binary files are now available on the project's [Release](https://github.com/LinVisual/AnimeReverse/releases/) page.
 You can download them directly from there and load them using standard, unmodified Il2Cpp tools (e.g., [Il2cppDumper](https://github.com/Perfare/Il2CppDumper), [Il2CppInspector](https://github.com/djkaty/Il2CppInspector))

 ## Disclaimer